 However, we accept the fact that linking pay to performance has two sides of the coin.
 Let’s have a quick look at them.

-Brighter Face – Advantages of Linking Compensation to Performance
+Brighter Face – Advantages of Pay for Performance Plan and Linking Compensation to Performance

 High Employee Satisfaction